terraform-aws-modules/terraform-aws-ecs/README.md

-# terraform-aws-ecs
+# AWS Elastic Container Service (ECS) Terraform module

-Terraform module which creates AWS ECS resources
+Terraform module which creates ECS resources on AWS.

 This module focuses purely on ECS and nothing else.
 Therefore only these resources can be created with this module: